WordPress/gutenberg/CONTRIBUTING.md

 NPM_CONFIG_OTP=123456 npm run publish:prod
 ```

-Choose the correct version (`major`, `minor` or `patch`) according to the following guidelines:
-- Major version X (X.y.z | X > 0) should be bumped on any backwards-incompatible change.
-This will usually occur at the final removal of the feature.
-The deprecation should be fully backwards-compatible and, if it is not, it should warrant a separate major version bump.
-- Minor version Y (x.Y.z | x > 0) update should be selected when you add functionality in a backwards-compatible manner.
-It must be incremented if any public API functionality is marked as deprecated.
-- Patch version Z (x.y.Z | x > 0) should be incremented when you make backwards-compatible bug fixes.

-When in doubt, refer to [Semantic Versioning specification](https://semver.org/).
-Confirm all your choices and let Lerna do its magic.
+Choose the correct version based on `CHANGELOG.md` files, confirm your choices and let Lerna do its magic.

 ## How Designers Can Contribute